Policies & Peer Review Process

 General Submission Rules

-Rights for Authors and RocScholar
+Rights for Authors and Copyright

 Conflict of Interest

 ACMRHD, in accordance with the guidelines of the Association of American Medical Colleges, the Council of Science Editors, and the World Association of Medical Editors, requires authors to state all conflicting interests in relation to their work.
-The manuscript submitted must include a 'conflict of interest' section at the end of the manuscript listing all the financial and non-financial issues.
-Where authors have no conflicting interests, they should mention clearly with a statement such as, "I, < >, on behalf of all the co-authors declare that author(s) have no conflict of interest with this manuscript".
+At the time of submission, our form will prompt authors to list all financial and non-financial conflict of interest issues.
+Where authors have no conflicting interests, they should mention clearly with a statement such as, "I, ( ), on behalf of all the co-authors declare that (author(s)) have no conflict of interest with this manuscript".
 The Editor-In-Chief may ask for further information regarding conflicting interests.
 During the Peer-Review process, if any editor or reviewer identifies any interests that would conflict with their participation in the review process, they should inform the Editor-in-Chief immediately and their name will be excluded from the review team for that article.
 If the Editor-in-Chief identifies a conflict of interest that pertains to them personally, management of the manuscript will be immediately assigned to another member of the Editorial Board.

-Conflict of Interest relating to Financial Issues:
+Conflicts of Interest relating to Financial Issues:

-Receiving reimbursements, fees, funding, or other monetary benefits from any organization or person that may in any way gain or lose financially from the publication of the manuscript, either now or in the future.
+- Receiving reimbursements, fees, funding, or other monetary benefits from any organization or person that may in any way gain or lose financially from the publication of the manuscript, either now or in the future.

-Receiving reimbursements, fees, funding, or other monetary benefits from any organization or person that holds or has applied for patents relating to the content of the manuscript.
+- Receiving reimbursements, fees, funding, or other monetary benefits from any organization or person that holds or has applied for patents relating to the content of the manuscript.

-Conflict of Interest relating to Non-Financial Issues:
+Conflicts of Interest relating to Non-Financial Issues:

 Human and Animal Rights

-The authors should include a statement in the "Methods" section of the article that they have identified the related institutional and/or licensing committee and have taken approval from the committee for their experiments.
+- The authors should include a statement in the "Methods" section of the article indicating that they have identified the related institutional and/or licensing committee and have taken approval from the committee for their experiments.
 They should also mention the address of the committee.

-The authors should declare that they have conducted all experiments in accordance with relevant guidelines and regulations of the committee.
+- The authors should declare that they have conducted all experiments in accordance with relevant guidelines and regulations of the committee.

-The authors involved in research and experiments involving human subjects must confirm that informed consent was obtained from all participants and/or their legal guardians.
+- The authors involved in research and experiments involving human subjects must confirm that informed consent was obtained from all participants and/or their legal guardians.